 The production process of organic foods has a major requirement which is the preservation of environmental characteristics.
 The USDA banned fertilizers and chemicals that will pollute the environment to keep the standard of organic products as it is.
 The absence of harmful chemical substances is the sole reason why the title ‘organic’ was given to foods produced using harmless chemicals.
-Also, the chemicals used in farming also protect plants and wildlife.

 4. Protects the future of natural foods

 Natural foods are born out of the organic production of food crops.
 Engaging in organic food production is the safest and easiest means to preserve the future of natural foods.
 It will cause a shift in the consumption of inorganic foods.
 This shift will cause a huge price reduction for inorganic foods that will later end up going off the market.

 On the other hand, the multiplication of organic foods in the market will bring into the reality of buyers the value of consuming natural foods.